 Likewise, we know that chicken from ABF production systems is not for every consumer.
 As reported in Poultry Health Today, so-called “specialty” skinless chicken breasts — those from birds raised without antibiotics — cost about $5 a pound or 150% more than value-pack chicken breasts from conventionally raised birds, according to USDA.
 During the same period (late December 2016), skinless chicken breasts from certified organic birds cost even more — $7.36 to $7.90.

 While there’s a segment of our population that wants and can afford these specialty products, we know there’s a much larger one that cannot.
 In fact, according to the US Census Bureau, half of US households in 2015 had incomes less than $54,462.
 Given the choice between $2 chicken and $5 or even $8 chicken, which product are these folks going to choose?

 Once again, ‘ABF is not for everybody’

 Our diversity in production is commendable, but we as an industry also need to remember the diversity of our market when making statements about poultry.
 It’s fine to produce and promote poultry raised with “no antibiotics ever.”
-But for everyone’s sake, let’s not do it in a way that suggests there’s something wrong, less wholesome or even harmful about conventionally raised poultry — a group that makes up at least 80% of our market.
+But for everyone’s sake, let’s not do it in a way that suggests there’s something wrong, less wholesome or even harmful about conventionally raised poultry — a group that makes up nearly 80% of our market.
 That opportunistic approach not only hurts our industry, it also potentially offends and alienates the billions of diehard poultry enthusiasts scrimping to afford that $2-a-pound value pack for their families.

 Shortly before the Great Depression, a presidential campaign flyer promised Americans “a chicken in every pot.”
 That should still be the US poultry industry’s goal, but we won’t get there if it all needs to be raised without antibiotics and sold at a 150% premium.